 Absolute perfection.
-Though it’s now out-of-print and difficult to find, Shadow Play by Marvin Werlin is exemplary of the finest gothic romance has to offer.
+Though out-of-print and difficult to find, Shadow Play by Marvin Werlin is exemplary of the finest gothic romance has to offer.
 It interacts with a long history of classical and contemporary gothic plots, playfully poking fun at overdone tropes and—as a premise—showcasing full-on gothic obsession.

 Here’s the setup: a damsel is assigned to help Max Deveraux, a famous movie producer, pen his memoirs.
 When she arrives, she discovers the producer’s mansion is a glorious ode to old movies, with a façade carefully crafted to look identical to Manderley.
 Inside is no different, with every room arranged in the likeness of iconic film set design.